sanger-pathogens/monocle/README.md

 pip install pre-commit
 ```

-Then, run `pre-commit install` from the repository's folder to install the pre-commit hooks.
+Then, run `pre-commit install` from the repository's folder to install the pre-commit hooks (they are installed in their own environment and thus do not conflict w/ the local installations you may have).

 ##### Running pre-commit hooks manually